Anime Review: 'Castlevania' Season 1 (2017)

 Vlad Tepes a vampire fell in love with a woman named Lisa.
 She is a woman who wants to help people using science, but she’s worried people will mistake it for witchcraft.
 He teaches her out of curiosity but later learns she was burned at the stake for being a witch.
 He exacts his revenge, devastating the country of Walachia, and now the last surviving member of the Belmont Family, Trevor Belmont must put an end to his reign of terror.

-I Liked this Anime A Lot, I do not have Experience with the Source Material
+I Liked This Anime and I Do Not Have Experience With the Source Material

 On a technical level, Castlevnaia (2017) is not an anime, it’s not animated in Japan, and the strict definition of anime is something that is created in Japan and animated in Japan.